A248/LibertyBans/docs/Configuration.md

 ## Reloading Configuration

-You can reload most of the configuration with:
+If you have the necessary [permissions](Permissions), you can reload most of the configuration with the reload command.

 ```
 /libertybans reload
 ```

-You must have the necessary [permissions](Permissions) to do this.
+This operation is fully "atomic" with respect to server processes.
+What that means is you can run this command while players are online and your server is booming -- with absolutely no consequences.
+The configuration and messages will be updated in-place and your server will keep running as usual.

 ### Restarting the plugin